Go allows simplified forms of some selectors.

 Source: https://github.com/golang/go/issues/47863

-Go compiler implementation.
-The compiler will de-virtualize some interface
+The older compilers de-virtualize some interface

 methods at compile time but the de-virtualizations are made too far